stanford-cocolab/cocolab.stanford.edu/psych204.md

 ##Week of March 31
 Introduction.
 Simulation, computation, and generative models.
 Probability and belief.

-Homework: Excercises on Scheme Basics and Generative Models.
+Homework: Exercises on Scheme Basics and Generative Models.

 Readings: